jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 However, since I am not comfortable enough to spend $60 on products + @ on international shipping, I decided to buy one from AliExpress.
 I found a pretty decent, cheap USIM from OYEITIMES as well as their smart card reader, I bought both from them.
 Thankfully, for the software, I discovered [this gorgeous post](http://www.zhixun-wireless.top/install-and-configure-srslte-enb-epc-on-ubuntu) where you can download .rar of SIM Personalize tools.
 Thank you, John Wu!

+Update: Unfortunately, it turned out that chinese sim card doesn't work well with COTS UEs.
+I'll be getting Sysmocom Simcards in a bit and retest this.

 #### Official Document - COTS UE Application Note
 Most of the information are brought from this written by srsRAN team.
 Truly appreciate their hard work dedicated for beginners like me!